numerai/numerai-cli/README.md

 ## Quickstart

-The following instructions will get you setup with a compute node in 3 commands:
+The following instructions will get you setup with a compute node in a matter of minutes:

 ```
 mkdir example-numerai